christiandeange/aaraar/README.md

 `implementation` dependencies.

-By default, aaraar is enabled to run automatically as part of the assemble pipeline for all variants, unless you configure it otherwise via the provided extension:
+By default, aaraar is enabled to run automatically as part of the assemble pipeline for all variants, unless you configure it otherwise via the provided `aaraar` extension.
+It is recommended that you only enable aaraar for variant(s) you intend to publish.

 ```kotlin
 aaraar {